Cullman Curator of Bioinformatics, Cullman Program for Molecular Systematics

 conifers, phylogenetic analysis, information technology

-My ongoing research program includes a multitude of projects spanning biodiversity informatics, phylogenomics, floristics, molecular systematics, monography, bioinformatics, and Artificial Intelligence (AI).
-The four projects I am most intensely working on at the moment are: a floristics project in northern Myanmar, a webapp for documenting biodiversity called Monographia, a gymnosperm phylogenomics project, and a herbarium specimen AI called iCurate.
+Damon Little’s ongoing research program includes a multitude of projects spanning biodiversity informatics, phylogenomics, floristics, molecular systematics, monography, bioinformatics, and Artificial Intelligence (AI).
+The four projects he is most intensely working on at the moment are: a floristics project in northern Myanmar, a webapp for documenting biodiversity called Monographia, a gymnosperm phylogenomics project, and a herbarium specimen AI called iCurate.

-As part of Kate Armstrong’s project to produce a checklist for Myanmar’s Northern Forest Complex, I have been on major collecting trips to Htamanthi Wildlife Sanctuary (Sagaing Region), Hponganrazi Wildlife Sanctuary (Kachin State), and Hkakaborazi National Park (Kachin State) resulting in more than 16.6 thousand specimens.
-My role in this project has largely been in the field (collecting, pressing, and drying) and in–country specimen handling (sorting and packing).
+As part of Kate Armstrong’s project to produce a checklist for Myanmar’s Northern Forest Complex, Damon has been on major collecting trips to Htamanthi Wildlife Sanctuary (Sagaing Region), Hponganrazi Wildlife Sanctuary (Kachin State), and Hkakaborazi National Park (Kachin State) resulting in more than 16.6 thousand specimens.
+His role in this project has largely been in the field (collecting, pressing, and drying) and in–country specimen handling (sorting and packing).

 Monographia is a web app that automates descriptive systematic studies.
 It is designed to facilitate wide–scale collaborative research and increase efficiency via automation and data reuse: Monographia can collect, view, aggregate, and curate specimen data; link specimen data to individual morphological and molecular observations; and provide dynamically compiled data summaries in multiple formats and technical levels along with diagnostic interactive graphics and cross references to other data types.

-I am part of a New York Plant Genomics Consortium team that is sequencing five gymnosperm genomes.
-Using these genomes and existing public data, we are making five pairs of genome comparisons: each pair consists of a “living fossil” and a more recently evolved relative in order to identify how these massive and complex genomes function, adapt, and evolve.
+Damon is a part of a New York Plant Genomics Consortium team that is sequencing five gymnosperm genomes.
+Using these genomes and existing public data, they are making five pairs of genome comparisons: each pair consists of a “living fossil” and a more recently evolved relative in order to identify how these massive and complex genomes function, adapt, and evolve.
 Darwin first used the term “living fossils” to describe a group of gymnosperms that had apparently survived morphologically unchanged for hundreds of millions of years—we hope that these genome comparisons will illuminate underlying reasons for such resilience in the face of massive environmental changes.
-My role in the project is largely analytical: I am part of a team that is working out the best way to build and quickly analyze massive phylogenomic datasets.
-I am also working on an AI that will produce functional annotations for genes that are not similar to any well–annotated genes.
+Damon’s role in the project is largely analytical: he is part of a team that is working out the best way to build and quickly analyze massive phylogenomic datasets.
+Damon is also working on an AI that will produce functional annotations for genes that are not similar to any well–annotated genes.

 de Lutio, R., J.Y.
 Park, K.A.
 Watson, S. D’Aronco, J.D.
 Wegner, J.J.
 Wieringa, M. Tulig, R.L.
 Pyle, T.J.
 Gallaher, G. Brown, G. Guymer, A. Franks, D. Ranatunga, Y. Baba, S.J.
 Belongie, F.A.
 Michelangeli, B.A.
 Ambrose, and D.P.
 Little.
 2022.
 The Herbarium 2021 Half–Earth challenge dataset and machine learning competition.
 Frontiers in Plant Science 12: 787127.